How to Make a Budget in 7 Simple Steps

 Okay, now to the nitty-gritty of how to create a budget.

-Here are the the simple steps to do a budget.
-Like we have mentioned many times, a budget shouldn’t complicate things.
-In fact, budgeting makes you save more money because you are making a plan for your money.
+Here are the simple steps to do a budget.
+As we have mentioned many times, a budget shouldn’t complicate things.
+Budgeting makes you save more money because you are making a plan for your money.

 1. Organize your Financial House